vdorbala/Intelligent-Wheelchair-Platform/Wheelchair_SARA/Readme.md

 Catkin workspace for SARA's navigation task.
+Contains ROS launch files for navigation.

 It uses laser and wheel odometry to localize and navigates using a Sabertooth motor controller.
 A Kangaroo module is used with the Sabertooth for feedback control on the speed.